SeanKilleen/seankilleen.github.io/_posts/2019-08-28-improve-your-technical-interviews.md

   - hiring
 date: '2019-08-28 13:26 -0400'
 ---
-I'm so often frustrated much of the conversation I tend to see around technical interviews.
-I have a certain approach I’ve cultivated over the years.
+I'm often frustrated by the conversation I see around technical interviews.
+To combat this, I have a certain approach I’ve cultivated over the years.
 I'm attempting to write that down here, both to get feedback and to see if it resonates.

 ## Why I'm Writing This